When

 people, in order to maintain the full

-trunk space, will simply carry a couple of cans of Fix-a-Flat and a
+trunk space, will simply carry a couple of cans of Fix-a-Flat

 cell phone.
-What

 kind of brakes do you use?
 In the front